nitya308/nityaaa.me/README.md

 ## Navbar

-The Bootstrap Navbar is organised as follows
+The Bootstrap Navbar is organised as follows:
  ```
  --navbar
     | -- Projects (dropdown)